The Alabama men’s basketball team was rejuvenated last year.

 The men’s basketball coach started his head coaching career at Romulus High School near Detroit.
 He led the team to a state title and earned multiple coach of the year awards.

 After 11 years, he jumped to the NCAA Division I level, where he became an assistant under Bobby Hurley at Buffalo.
-Hurley left for Arizona State and Oats took over.
+When Hurley left for Arizona State in 2015, Oats took over.